Castaway: Leendert Hasenbosch

 Leendert Hasenbosch was a Dutch ship's officer (a bookkeeper), probably born in 1695.
 He was set ashore on the uninhabited Ascension Island on 5 May 1725 as a punishment for sodomy.
 He was left behind with a tent, a survival kit, and an amount of water sufficient to last about four weeks.
 He had bad luck in that no ships called at the island during his stay.
 He ate seabirds and green turtles, but probably died of thirst after about six months.
 He wrote a diary that was found in January 1726 by British mariners who brought the diary back to Britain.
 The diary was rewritten and published a number of times.

-In 2002, the full truth of the story was disclosed in a book by Dutch historian Michiel Koolbergen (1953–2002), the first to mention Hasenbosch by name.
+In 2002, his story was disclosed in a book by Dutch historian Michiel Koolbergen (1953–2002), the first to mention Hasenbosch by name.
 Before that time, the castaway's name had not been known.
 The story is available in English as A Dutch Castaway on Ascension Island in 1725.

-Chunosuke Matsuyama

-In 1784, Chunosuke Matsuyama, a Japanese seaman, and 43 of his companions began a voyage to find buried treasure on a Pacific island.
-During the voyage, a storm blew the group's ship onto a coral reef and forced the sailors to seek refuge on a nearby island.
-However, the crew was unable to find fresh water or sufficient food on the island.
-With a limited food supply, consisting mostly of crabs and coconuts, the sailors began to die from dehydration and starvation.
-Before his own death, Matsuyama carved a message telling the story of his group's shipwreck into thin pieces of wood from a coconut tree, which he inserted into a bottle and threw into the ocean.
-Approximately 151 years later, in 1935, a Japanese seaweed collector found the bottle.
-The bottle had washed ashore in the village of Hiraturemura, where Matsuyama was born.

 Charles Barnard

 In 1812, the British ship Isabella, captained by George Higton, was shipwrecked off Eagle Island, one of the Falkland Islands.
-Most of the crew was rescued by the American sealer Nanina, commanded by Captain Charles Barnard.
+Most of the crew were rescued by the American sealer Nanina, commanded by Captain Charles Barnard.
 However, realising that they would require more provisions for the expanded number of passengers, Barnard and a few others went out in a party to retrieve more food.
 During his absence, the Nanina was taken over by the British crew, who left them on the island.
 Barnard and his party were finally rescued in November 1814.
 In 1829, Barnard wrote, A Narrative of the Sufferings and Adventures of Captain Charles Barnard, detailing the happenings.